lesnitsky/howtodothisinflutter/recipes/lifecycle-hooks.md

   @override
   void didUpdateWidget(MyComponent oldWidget) {
-    // this method IS called when parent widget passed new "props"
+    // this method IS called when parent widget passes new "props"
     // unlike React, this method IS called _before_ the build
-    // unlike React, this method receives OLD "props"
     // unlike React, this method ISN'T called after setState() super.didUpdateWidget(oldWidget);
   }